Home Appraisals: A Primer

-To determine the true status of the property, it's our duty to first perform a thorough inspection.
-We must actually view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical person would expect them to be.
-To make sure the stated square footage is accurate and convey the layout of the house, the inspection often requires creating a sketch of the floor plan.
-Most importantly, we identify any obvious features - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our duty to first complete a thorough inspection.
+We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the condition a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.

-Appraisers get to know the subdivisions in which they appraise.
-We thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property in question.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers get to know the subdivisions in which they work.
+They innately understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the subject in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

-A third way of valuing real estate is sometimes employed when a neighborhood has a reasonable number of rental properties.
-In this scenario, the amount of income the property produces is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+A third way of valuing approach to value is sometimes used when a neighborhood has a reasonable number of rental properties.
+In this case, the amount of revenue the property generates is factored in with income produced by comparable properties to give an indicator of the current value.

 Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-Note: While this amount is probably the most accurate indication of what a house would sell for in an open market, it probably will not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property would likely sell for in an open marketplace.
-The bottom line is: An appraiser from Davidson & Associates will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+At the end of the day, an appraiser from Davidson & Associates will help you attain the most fair and balanced property value, so you can make wise real estate decisions.